GoogleCloudPlatform/deploystack/README.md

 * `uninstall`

 ### `main.tf`
-This is a standard terraform file with one adjustment to the DeployStack setup.
+This is a standard terraform file with one adjustment for the DeployStack setup.
 These files should have several import variables setup with the idea that the golang helper will get them from the user.